 Most of the highways in Peru are toll roads.
 Don’t be like us thinking you can pay for your toll using a credit card.
 Cash only.

-And they don’t just usher you through so you don’t hold up traffic.
-A police man actually forced the 10 cars lined up behind us to back up, letting us turn around and then drive in the wrong direction back down the highway to the nearest ATM.
+And they don’t just usher you through the toll gate so you don’t hold up traffic if you don’t have cash.
+A police man actually forced the 10 cars lined up behind us to back up, letting us turn around and then drive in the wrong direction back down the highway to the nearest ATM!

 Treat gas stations on the highways and between big cities in Peru as little fuel oases.
 Always stop and top up even if you think you don’t need to yet.
 Sometimes there are gas stations on every corner and then nothing for 150 km.
 The distances in Peru are huge, so keep your eye on your fuel gauge.
 You don’t want to run out of gas in the boonies.